SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 in nonescaping closures when your code compiles, rather than performing those checks while your code is running.

 ..
-TODO: vvvvvvvvv Move out of Exclusive Access

-..
-TR: John suggests moving the above.
-   It's the same semantics for closures.
-   This list is the places where we decide that local functions can't escape.
-   The only exclusivity-specific rule here is the restriction on nonescaping function paramaters.

-..
-TODO: ^^^^^^^^^ Move out of Exclusive Access

-..
-TR: Xref to this reference material in the memory safety chapter.

-..
 Because the captured value can't escape, the nested function will also be restricted from escaping, making it nonescaping too.